 - Encourage the child to exercise or do physical activities they enjoy.
 Regular exercise can help with depression, promote better sleep, and reduce challenging behaviors.

 - Consider attending therapy sessions together to show them your commitment to their wellness.
-Allow the child to express their feelings openly and honestly without judgment
+Allow the child to express their feelings openly and honestly without judgment or shame.

 KVC Hospitals Can Help

 KVC Hospitals is a network of nonprofit children’s psychiatric hospitals and residential treatment centers serving youth ages 6 to 18.
 Each year, we give thousands of youth a safe place to heal, build resilience, and overcome struggles with behavioral and mental health challenges.
 Our compassionate team of psychiatric, medical and behavioral health professionals provides a nurturing and therapeutic experience along with a treatment plan tailored to meet each child’s individual needs.
 The goal of our treatment programs is for each child to safely return home with the resources and supports in place to live a healthy and happy life in their community.